 Suggested Read: An Off The Charts Honeymoon To Bangalore, Mysore, And Coorg

-The monks here even have a Grammy award to their credit for their chanting CD.
+The monks here even have a Grammy award to their credit for their chanting CD which makes the monastery a must-visit place in Himachal.
 View the majestic artwork all around the monastery and take part in the spiritualistic retreats.
 This is one of the few monasteries in India that teaches wood carving, metal work, Thangka art, sculpting, and tailoring to the students here.

 Key highlights at Palpung Sherabling Monastic Seat: Golden Buddha statue, Visitors’ Retreat Center, Hay House, Thangka art murals